chef/chef-web-docs/chef_master/source/api_chef_server.rst

    * - ``Accept``
      - .. tag api_chef_server_headers_accept

-       The format in which response data from the Chef server is provided.
+       The format in which response data from the Chef Infra Server is provided.
 This header must be set to ``application/json``.

        .. end_tag

    * - ``Content-Type``
      - .. tag api_chef_server_headers_content_type

-       The format in which data is sent to the Chef server.
+       The format in which data is sent to the Chef Infra Server.
 This header is required for ``PUT`` and ``POST`` requests and must be set to ``application/json``.

        .. end_tag